MikeHopley/ftl-ships-strategy/index.md

 If you don’t find crew, consider buying a weapon instead.
 One-power weapons are particularly good, because you can use them immediately.
 A Small Bomb lets you disable enemy weapons (or medbays).
 An Ion Blast is cheap and lets you attack Zoltan ships.

-Once you have 3 crew, you gain the option of using distraction tactics to break weapons (see Mantis C for an explanation).
+Once you have three crew, you gain the option of using distraction tactics to break weapons (see Mantis C for an explanation).

 The boarding drone will eventually kill any automated ship, unless it lands in an isolated piloting room.
 That means it can kill 90% of automated ships, unless they are running away.
 With an upgraded teleporter, this becomes 100% with the help of your Mantis, but it’s not worth 30 early-game scrap.
 Regardless, consider avoiding nebula beacons early on, as you are stronger against crewed ships.